 In addition, Symbiont Health recently competed in the University of Maryland’s School of Public Policy and its Do Good Institute’s 7th Annual Do Good Challenge, and won first place in the Venture Category, winning $5,000.
 This is the second year that Symbiont has participated in the Do Good Challenge Competition.
-The team is working to expand their services by implementing a mesh networking system for WiFi routers to better track patient behaviors in real-time, with vital diagnostic information.

 Six student groups competed as finalists in the Do Good Challenge this year.
 The Challenge is funded by DGI and sponsored by Morgan Stanley Private Wealth Management, and supports the university’s culture of philanthropy, innovation, and entrepreneurship.